hexbatch/apple-core/gokabam-layers/gk-layers/marketplace.md

 If open, then anyone can see the bids.

 A bidder can increase their offer.
-There are remotes on the auction tokens that will start telling when someone is outbid, or other marketplace events
+There are remotes on the auction elements that will start telling when someone is outbid, or other marketplace events

 ## Award an offer

-When the owner selects the winning offer, or if done automatically, then the resources in the lot set are done.
+When the owner selects the winning offer, or if done automatically, then the resources in the lot's set are done.
-If this is tokens to be traded, then a transaction is made and agreed on.
+If this is elements to be traded, then a transaction is made and agreed on.
-If this is a contract template, then that template is rendered, and the agreement made and started. if this is a pool template, then the pool is created and given to the user, and the transaction to get the pool is created and done, and the contract for the pool is created
+If this is a contract template, then that template is rendered, and the agreement made and started. if this is a pool template, then the pool is created and given to the user, and the transaction to get the pool, this is created and done, and the contract for the pool then created

 If the buyer does not have enough, when the offer is selected, the award will fail.